wp-plugins/nextgen-facebook/readme.txt

 == Description ==

-The NextGEN Facebook plugin adds Facebook Open Graph HTML meta tags (admins, app_id, title, type, image, site_name, description, and url) to all webpage headers.
+The NextGEN Facebook plugin adds Facebook Open Graph HTML meta tags to all webpage headers.
 Featured image thumbnails from a NextGEN Gallery or Media Library are included in the image meta tag.
 The plugin also includes an option to add Like and Send Facebook buttons to your Posts and Pages.

 NextGEN Facebook was specifically written to support featured images located in a NextGEN Gallery, and works just as well with the WordPress Media Library.
-The NextGEN Gallery plugin is not required - all features work just as well without it.
+<em>The NextGEN Gallery plugin is not required - all features work just as
+well without it.</em>

 The image used in the Open Graph meta tag will be determined in this sequence;
 a featured image from a NextGEN Gallery or WordPress Media Library, the first